 The Gardens of the Villa

-Twin staircases lead down from the villa’s garden terrace, descending into the decadent and otherwordly garden created by the Cardinal and his team.
-On one side of the staircase water spills out, seemingly from the Earth, but really from the Fontana del Bicchierone, rumored to have been created by Bernini.
-On the other side visitors can find the Grotto of Diana, which boasts dazzling frescoes and mosaics.
+Twin staircases lead down from the villa’s garden terrace, descending into the decadent and otherwordly gardens in Villa d’Este created by the Cardinal and his team.
+On one side of the staircase, water spills out, seemingly from the Earth, but really from the Fontana del Bicchierone, rumored to have been created by Bernini.
+On the other side, visitors can find the Grotto of Diana, which boasts dazzling frescoes and mosaics.